-5.0 Measuring Greenhouse Gas (GHG) Emissions 5.1 GHG emissions of cultivation A record of inputs and practices should be maintained at farm level.
-Each farm should record: Seeding rate & weed variety Yield & moisture content of harvested beans Fertilizer type Fertilizer quantity (N, P) applied /hectare of soy Lime quantity applied Area irrigated Application of pesticide, herbicide, fungicide to include active ingredients and quantity applied Crop residue management Tillage practice Fuel use throughout growing period 5.2 This data should be collected by the implementation partner in order to make a kgCO2eq/MT calculation for the crop The calculation will be verified during the audit process.
-5.3 GHG emissions for transport Cargill will collect data regarding transportation legs, including: - km transported by truck - km transported by barge - km transported by ocean bulk carrier 5.4 GHG emissions for processing The processing GHG calculations are used from the facilities that are additionally certified under 2BSvs or ISCC EU.
+5.0 Measuring Greenhouse Gas (GHG) Emissions

+5.1 GHG emissions of cultivation

+A record of inputs and practices should be maintained at farm level.

+5.2 GHG emissions for transport

+Cargill will collect data regarding transportation legs, including: - km transported by truck - km transported by barge - km transported by ocean bulk carrier

+5.3 GHG emissions for processing

+GHG emissions in processing are calculated based on verified methodologies, using energetic allocations between processed products.
 This is using an energetic allocation between the processed products.
-If customers of Triple S TM require an economic allocation this can be completed on request.
+If customers of 3S [TM] require an economic allocation this can be completed on request.